dotnet/android/Documentation/guides/LayoutCodeBehind.md

 And in the near future, the AndroidX project will introduce the third type:

-    * Androidx.Fragment.App.Fragment
+    * AndroidX.Fragment.App.Fragment

 All three of those classes are **not** compatible with each other and so special care must be taken when generating binding code for `<fragment>` elements in the layout files.
 Xamarin.Android must choose one `Fragment` implementation as the default one to be used if the `<fragment>` element does not have any specific type (managed or otherwise) specified.
 Binding code generator uses the `AndroidFragmentType` MSBuild property for that purpose.
 The property can be overriden by the user to specify a type different than the default one.
 The property is set to `Android.App.Fragment` by default, unless overriden by the support libraries or the future AndroidX libraries.